 K-State Libraries are committed to K-State 2025: A Visionary Plan for Kansas State University, and to helping undergraduate students learn to effectively find, evaluate, and use information.
 A key benchmark for K-State 2025 is the percentage of undergraduate students involved in research.
 This award was created to support undergraduate research and encourage use of library resources.

-Research projects must have been completed as a requirement for a K-State course.
-They may encompass any academic topic.
+Research projects must have been completed as a requirement for a K-State course and may encompass any academic topic.
 Applications are evaluated based on the use of library resources.

-The awards are funded from a gift provided by Phillip and Jeune Kirmser to K-State Libraries.
+The awards are funded from a gift provided by Philip and Jeune Kirmser to K-State Libraries.
 We are deeply grateful for their generous support of undergraduate research.